0tieno/100DaysOfCloud/04_Security/README.md

 ## Introduction

 AWS Config is a service that enables you to assess, audit, and evaluate the configuration of your AWS resources.
-This README provides an overview of AWS Config, its features, and how it can help improve security configuration and compliance in your AWS environment.
+This module provides an overview of AWS Config, its features, and how it can help improve security configuration and compliance in your AWS environment.

 ## Features of AWS Config